Chapter 8 : The Shrieking Shack

-After an amount of time that in my drunken state I could not possible guess at , I make my way back over to the fireplace where the drinks are set up and spot Marigold.
+After an amount of time that in my drunken state I could not possible guess at, I make my way back over to the fireplace where the drinks are set up and spot Marigold.
 She is hanging off the side of the fireplace’s mantle, drink in one hand.
-She’s staring up at a tall blonde boy, one of the Ravenclaw Quidditch players.
+She’s staring up at Alexander, who is recounting a hilarious story to the group.
 When I join them, he gets pulled away by one of his teammates who have started a drinking game involving cups and a stolen quaffle.

 “Rora,” she slurs when I join her, with a determined tone of urgency in her voice.
-“You have to see this bloke from Ravenclaw I’ve been talking to…he’s gorgeous.”
-She points over to him, as he swings and dunks the quaffle in alarge pot of alcohol.
+“You have to see Alexander play this…Isn’t he’s gorgeous?”
+She points over to him, as he swings and dunks the quaffle in a large pot of alcohol.
 Everyone cheers.

 “He’s completely mad for me, I can tell,” she says with a look of glee on her face.

 I laugh.
 “I think someone owes Sirius two galleons…” I mutter, stifling a laugh.

 Marigold’s shiny round face cocks to the side for a moment, “What do you mean?”